jaison5/IEEE-AIoT/README.md

 ---

-## 🙏 Acknowledgments
+### 🙏 Acknowledgments

+The support and innovation from the open-source community have been truly inspiring.
+Special thanks to the amazing contributors who make these platforms possible and accessible for developers worldwide.

-Ultralytics for the YOLO framework
+- **[Ultralytics](https://github.com/ultralytics/ultralytics?tab=contributing-ov-file)** — for providing the YOLO framework and continuous support in advancing computer vision research.
+- **[tzapu (WiFiManager)](https://github.com/tzapu/WiFiManager?tab=readme-ov-file#contributions-and-thanks)** — for developing and maintaining the WiFiManager library, enabling flexible ESP8266 web configuration and IoT integration.

-AIoT research community for continuous support
+- **AIoT research community** — for continuous support and collaboration in intelligent system design.

-Open-source contributors for dataset management and training scripts
+- **Open-source contributors** — for their efforts in dataset management, training scripts, and toolchain development.

+This project builds upon the strong foundation laid by these open-source efforts.
+Your work and generosity make innovation possible.

+**Thank you for your invaluable contributions!** 💡

 ---